 We often receive questions about door selection—how many panels to use and what styles we prefer.
 In truth, panel selection all depends on the character and theme of a property.
 On a historic renovation, we might use a raised 6-panel door.
 In a Federal Revival, we may specify 5 wider panels.
 In updated shingle-style properties, we often use 2-panel doors with a bead.
 The style of the home very much dictates door paneling.

 Prescribe an elevated sense of procession with French doors.

-If we seek to exaggerate the significance of a particular room in a home, we will insert french doors to indicate this layer of importance.
-For example, in a primary bedroom, we may use solid French doors to pass from a common hallway into a semi-private preassembly foyer in order to designate the arrival at a more notable room.
+If we seek to exaggerate the significance of a particular room in a home, we will insert French doors to indicate this layer of importance.
+For example, in a primary bedroom we may use solid French doors to pass from a common hallway into a semi-private preassembly foyer to designate the arrival at a more notable space.
 The sense of procession indicated by the architecture allows for a heightened sense of space.